 Being in central London near Oxford Circus will give you access to so many afternoon tea options and I think you should try at least a proper one if it’s your first time in London.
 If you want every high-end experience, then book a table at Sketch.
 It is very pretty with their all pink interior.
 It’s also a little random with their strange spaceship-like white bathroom and sketches on the walls hence the name.
 For a mid-range experience, I would recommend Browns Restaurant in Mayfair also close to this area and I love their afternoon tea choices.
 A more mainstream experience can be found in Patisserie Valerie.
 You can do the full experience or just get a dessert.
 They have so many branches so you will surely find at least one near you.

 Have more than 48 hours in London?
-If you are staying in London longer than 2 days, then you can check my detailed post: Local Guide to London – Four Day Itinerary to London
+If you are staying in London longer than 2 days, then you can check my detailed post: Local Guide to London – Four Days in London

 Esra Alhamal is a Saudi travel blogger based in London.
 She shares her travel experiences as an Arab Muslim woman traveling solo or with friends on Youtube and on her travel blog, Arabian Wanderess.
 Esra focuses on Muslim female friendly destinations worldwide and her travel interests are architectural heritage and outdoor activities.
 Follow her on Instagram, Facebook, and Twitter.